chrisbodhi/newschematic/content/blog/how-to-save-327-6-million-using-rust.md

 Could Rust prevent a similar disaster?
 The newtype system makes unit mismatches much harder to introduce.
 But prevention isn't just about the language—it's about the conversations between teams and the processes around critical calculations.

-Aerospace code is still largely C and C++.
+Aerospace code is still largely Ada, C, and C++.
 The next technical question becomes: how do we bring this type safety to existing systems through interop while maintaining the expressiveness that prevents these costly mistakes?

 * * *

 Read more about the Mars Climate Orbiter on [Wikipedia](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter).

+_Thanks to Adam Melnyk for reviewing._